jjuunngh/jjuunngh.github.io/_posts/2024-06-18-Global-Collaborative-Product-Innovation.md

 **Description**: Made and designed rice sorter for Uganda with students from the University of Wuppertal, Germany.

 Conducted fluid analysis, dynamic analysis, prototype production, and collaboration.
 Nx Nastran, Nx CAD, Adams, Ansys fluent was used.
 Outcome: A+

+### PDF Viewer

+<iframe src="/assets/pdf/부퍼탈/TEAM_A_최종발표자료.pdf" width="100%" height="600px"></iframe>